Sostark/TokenMe-API-Doc/docs/4-areas.md

 This hierarchy is depicted in this diagram:

 <img src="img/Sostark-TokenMe-API-design-v1.0.svg" /> <br>
-View image in seperate window: <a href="./img/Sostark-TokenMe-API-design-v1.0.svg" target="_blank">Sostark-TokenMe-API-design-v1.0.svg</a>
+View image in separate window: <a href="./img/Sostark-TokenMe-API-design-v1.0.svg" target="_blank">Sostark-TokenMe-API-design-v1.0.svg</a>